 About Geddington

-Geddington is a village and civil parish on the A4300, previously A43, in north-east Northamptonshire between Kettering and Corby.
+Geddington is a village and civil parish on the A4300, previously A43, in North Northamptonshire between Kettering and Corby.
 The population of the civil parish at the 2011 census was 1,503, virtually unchanged from 1,504 at the 2001 census.

 The village was also formerly home to a Royal hunting lodge which was used as a base by monarchs for hunting within the Royal forest of Rockingham.
-The building has subsequently been lost; however, the "King's Door" within the church of St Mary Magdalene, Geddington in the village remains – it was the entrance through which the King could enter the building while staying at the lodge.
+The building has subsequently been lost; however, the "King's Door" within the church of St Mary Magdalene, Geddington in the village remains, it was the entrance through which the King could enter the building while staying at the lodge.

 The old main road runs through the village and crosses the River Ise by a spectacular mediaeval bridge.
 The bridge, built in 1250, has five arches and three pedestrian refuges.
 A more recent ford also runs alongside the bridge.
 The village is famous for its annual boxing day squirt in which a barrel attached to a rope across the river is squirted from one side of the ford to the other by competing fire crews from Geddington and Kettering.